rjsf-team/react-jsonschema-form/packages/docs/docs/usage/validation.md

 return <Form schema={schema} validator={validator} />;
 ```

-NOTE: This syntax works only for the `@rjsf/validator-ajv6` validator; if you only use the `draft-04` schema and you want to use the `@rjsf/validator-ajv8` you can do the following:
+NOTE: This syntax works only for the `@rjsf/validator-ajv6` validator; if you only use the `draft-04` schema, and you want to use the `@rjsf/validator-ajv8` you can do the following:

 ```tsx
 import { RJSFSchema } from '@rjsf/utils';